rose-collectionservices/digital-archives/01 General Topics/03-LIBSAFE_Go_Documentation.md

 1. Assign/update container metadata
 2. Validate bags (if applicable)
     * If any content was bagged prior to submission/ingest, use the validation function to ensure it is complete and correct.
+    * Open the Originals subfolder, select all bags, and click "Validate Bagits in Container" in the function menu.
 3. Dedupe/weed/arrange files (if applicable)
    * Note that for large or complex collections, it might be best to complete this step outside LSG on a processing workstation and ingest the content already arranged.
 This is because 1) the move and copy functions in LSG can be slow, 2) it is easy to cause discrepancies or lose information by changing container content while previous processes are running, 3) LSG lacks tools that might be useful in processing (e.g., for normalization or PII detection).
 4. Create md5 manifest
+   * Click “Explore Content,” select all folders/files within the viewer, and click “create-md5-manifest” in the “Functions” menu on the right side.
+Leave the filename prompt blank to accept the default file name or assign one using the following convention: YYYY-MM-DD_MSS/EUA###_hashes
+   * After the process finishes running, refresh the container to make sure the manifest has appeared.
    * Content moved from the Accessioning Node will already have a manifest, but creating a second one is recommended to ensure it reflects any deletions or changes made during processing and contains all files, including those that might have already been in the collection container.
    * Submission-level manifests and all previous validation results should be moved to the PDI folder, but the latest manifest for the entire container should remain at the top level to enable periodic fixity checking.
-5. Review content analysis
+6. Review content analysis
    * Generating the content analysis may take a day or two after upload, so be prepare to pause and wait at this step.
    * Check for viruses, duplicate files, at-risk file formats, etc.
    * Document any important findings in the collection file and/or accession record.